tomsuad/Evil-Twin-Tool/readme.md

 # Evil Twin - Attack and Defence Tool

+* This project was done as an exercise in a cyber course, and has only education goals

 <!-- ----------------------------------------------------------------------- -->
 <!-- ------------------ Requirements for running the code ------------------ -->
 <!-- ----------------------------------------------------------------------- -->